paulmooreparks/Xfer/README.md

 * **Readable by default** – Minimal punctuation; whitespace separates elements when that’s unambiguous.
 You can pretty‑print or collapse aggressively without changing meaning.
 * **Explicit types** – Every value carries an unambiguous type marker (boolean, decimal, date/time, etc.).
 Ambiguous heuristics disappear; downstream code stops guessing.
 * **No escape tax** – Instead of backslash escaping inside strings (or other forms), XferLang lets you lengthen the opening/closing specifier run.
 Need an embedded quote?
 Double the quotes.
 Need a pipe inside a dynamic element?
 Use a longer pipe run.
-This works uniformly across element kinds.
+This works uniformly across element types.
 * **Safe arbitrary embedding** – Because specifiers can lengthen, you can drop in generated fragments, templated chunks, or foreign content without pre‑processing or opaque escaping layers.
 * **Single structured root** – Every document has exactly one root collection (object, array, or tuple).
 This removes edge ambiguity, enables streaming readers, and aligns cleanly with schema / validation tooling.
 * **Parse‑time intent** – Processing Instructions (PIs) let you bind values, declare dynamic sources, conditionally include elements, and define symbolic characters—without blurring the core data model.

-If JSON is a lightweight transport envelope, XferLang is that envelope plus the ergonomics needed for maintainable, evolving, human‑edited configuration at scale.

 ## XferLang by Example
-Let’s build intuition first.
+Let's build intuition first.
 Each snippet introduces one dimension of capability; together they show how you get power without giving up clarity.

 ### A Direct Comparison